css4j/echosvg/SECURITY.md

 to produce a DoS attack, and little can be done except maybe limiting the compliance.
 However, sometimes there are security issues that are actionable.

+Only the latest version is supported, and it is recommended that you check whether the latest `master` branch is vulnerable before reporting any issue.

 To report a security vulnerability, please read [Privately reporting a security vulnerability](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability).
 Take into account what is written in this document about the inherent difficulties in